WebEngineering-FHNW/hs19-cr-webec-ge-AndiSwiss/README.md

 See also commit [03b7a39 "EXTERNAL resources marked as such:..."](https://github.com/WebEngineering-FHNW/hs19-cr-webec-ge-AndiSwiss/commit/03b7a39805f1721970e458a655b4b539598830dc)

 #### I'm particular proud of:
-Even though I could not implement many of the desired features of my commit proposal in the section "Possible Extensions (subject to change)", I was able to implement many features.
+Even though I could not implement some of the desired features of my commit proposal in the section "Possible Extensions (subject to change)", I was able to implement many features.
 It was very time consuming and difficult to integrate the CSS template to work with grails and to finally really show the projects.
+But I'm very happy with the result, because the page feels right for me.
 Most interesting was the part where I could finally get the category filter to work (the buttons where you can filter my projects by "Group work", "Indvidual work" and so on.
+And also finally getting the whole security-features the way I really wanted to.

 #### Other comments:
-**Set Java level to 12.xxx** If you use Java 1.8, there is a weird behaviour: each time when build.gradle is executed, your Java level is automatically set to 11, which is not really working.
+**Set Java level to 12!** If you use Java 1.8, there is a weird behaviour: each time when build.gradle is executed, your Java level is automatically set to 11, which is not really working.
+Side-note: when running the project with Java 12, then some red Warning appear when starting the application.
+This was happening will all our grails-application; the application should still fully work.

-**Security** I tried to NOT secure the front end (the main page), meaning you can access without a login.
-Only the back-end (where you can CRUD the projects) should be secured for admin-access.
-After more than 1-2 hours of trying, I give up; I could not find any possible solution.
-However, if I would want this project to be my actual homepage, this for sure would have to work.
+However, in Java 1.8, those red warnings are not shown, but then you have the previously described weird behaviour.
+I personally prefer some red warnings comparing to weird behaviour :smile:, so I stay with Java 12.

 ## Project grading